fablabcb/citrad/Software/sensor/README.md

 1. Download the sensor hex file of the current release (see the release section of this repository).
 2. On Linux, check if your package manager has a some **teensy-loader-cli** and install it.
 Otherwise, see here https://www.pjrc.com/teensy/loader.html and follow the instructions there.
-3. Connect your Teensy via USB.
+3. Connect your Teensy via USB and insert the SD card.
 4. With **teensy-loader-cli**, execute the following in the terminal: `teensy_loader_cli -v --mcu=teensy40 -w <path to the hex file>` and follow the on screen instructions (press the button on the Teensy).
 5. Set the **Real Time Clock (RTC)** as detailed below.